getcarina/getcarina.com/_best-practices/container-technologies-networking.md

 ### Comparison

-It is very early in the Docker ecosystem to tell which container-networking solution will prevail, let alone which tools are being used at production scale, as this space is quite new.
-Though intriguing and backed by some powerful teams, Flannel, Calico for Docker, and SocketPlane all show signs that either not enough attention is being given to the project or there have not yet been enough concrete features released to seriously evaluate and test.
+It is very early in the Docker ecosystem to tell which container networking solution will prevail, let alone which tools are being used at production scale, as this space is quite new.
+Though intriguing and backed by some powerful teams, flannel, Calico for Docker, and SocketPlane all show signs that either not enough attention is being given to the project or there have not yet been enough concrete features released to seriously evaluate and test.